traefik/traefik/docs/content/migration/v2-to-v3.md

 How to Migrate from Traefik v2 to Traefik v3.
 {: .subtitle }

+With Traefik v3, we are introducing a streamlined transition process from v2.
+Minimal breaking changes have been made on specific options on the static configuration, and we are ensuring backward compatibility with v2 syntax on the dynamic configuration.
+This will offer a gradual path for adopting the v3 syntax, allowing users to progressively migrate their Kubernetes ingress resources, Docker labels, etc. to the new format.

-This guide shares 4 steps to progressively migrate from Traefik v2 to v3:
+Here are the steps to progressively migrate from Traefik v2 to v3:

 1. [Identify changes in static configurations and operations](#step-1-identify-changes-in-static-configuration-and-operations)
 1. [Modify static configuration and test v3](#step-2-modify-static-configuration-and-test-v3)